NathanDraco22/zaptools-go/README.md

 - Firstly create a new `*zap.EventRegister`, all events triggers are registered by `*zap.EventRegister`.
 - Create a websocket connection using the upgrader from gorilla websocket.
-- Call the constructor `zaptools.NewConnector()` with the register, the connection, an the ID.
+- Create a `connector.Options` and then the constructor `zaptools.NewConnector()`.
-> Zaptools generate an ID if you set the ID as empty string in the `NewConnector()`
+> Zaptools generate an ID if you set the ID as empty string in the `connector.Options`

 ### Fiber example
 ```go